RahulModak74/CUSTOM_LLM_WAF/README.md

 # Session Intelligence + Custom LLM python WAF - Installation Guide (Apache 2.0)

+Can be used as ADD ON to your existing WAF ..
+Just use our session intelligence and AI custom LLM.

+You can use any LLM (Qwen tested) , pl get in touch for  RL trained  custom LLM to your needs/ implementation consutling

 A Python-based Web Application Firewall (WAF) that integrates with Nginx using `auth_request` module to provide real-time threat detection and blocking.

 ## 🏗️ Architecture Overview